 17. Consultation on the production of the Treasury Policy Statement, including the Treasury Strategy for 2018/19 to 2022/23, has taken place with the Council's treasury advisers (Link Asset Services).
-The outcome of the consultation process, along with guidance issued by CIPIPaged that MHCLG, has informed the format and content of the policy and strategy statements.
+The outcome of the consultation process, along with guidance issued by CIPIP and the NHCLG, has informed the format and content of the policy and strategy statements.